merandagp/HIST5706-DevLogs/Paradata.md

 Paradata is a peek behind the curtain of a digital history project.
 This document outlines the motivations for creation of *My Mechanicsville Memories*, the relevant theoretical frameworks, and addresses the decision-making processes that formed this project.

 ## Why has this project been created?
 *My Mechanicsville Memories* was created for the course HIST5706: Digital History at Carleton University in Fall 2021.
-This project is part of a larger research project that I am working on for my Master’s Research Project where I aim to explore this place-based memories of Mechanicsville, a once working class neighbourhood in Ottawa that is currently in the throes of gentrification.
+This project is part of my Master’s Research Project where I aim to explore the place-based memories of Mechanicsville, a once working class neighbourhood in Ottawa that is currently in the throes of gentrification.

 Working within the scope of this course, I focused on the storytelling elements of this work.
 I set out to start the process of crafting a narrative with the data I had collected thus far, namely oral history interviews and some audio/visual content I had collected of present-day Mechanicsville.